Stygofauna

-Stygofauna are any fauna that live in groundwater systems or aquifers, such as caves, fissures and vugs.
+Stygofauna, or stygobionts (meaning "of the river Styx") are any fauna that live in groundwater systems or aquifers, such as caves, fissures, and vugs.
 Stygofauna and troglofauna are the two types of subterranean fauna (based on life-history).
 Both are associated with subterranean environments – stygofauna are associated with water, and troglofauna with caves and spaces above the water table.
 Stygofauna can live within freshwater aquifers and within the pore spaces of limestone, calcrete or laterite, whilst larger animals can be found in cave waters and wells.
-Stygofaunal animals, like troglofauna, are divided into three groups based on their life history – stygophiles, stygoxenes, and stygobites.
+Stygofaunal animals, like troglofauna, are divided into 3 groups based on their life history – stygophiles, stygoxenes, and stygobites.